dragonflyoss/Dragonfly2/docs/en/user-guide/registry-mirror/containerd.md

-# Use dfget daemon as registry mirror for cri-containerd
+# Use dfget daemon as registry mirror for Containerd with CRI support

+From v1.1.0, Containerd supports registry mirrors, we can configure Containerd via this feature for HA.

 ## Quick Start